-The employer contributions from August are mandatory if employees are receiving the grant.
+The employer contributions are mandatory if employees are receiving the grant.
 If you cannot make your contribution then you will need to remove employees from the furlough scheme, and consider your other options such as agreeing new terms and conditions or redundancies - see our Restructuring the workplace post Covid-19 – FAQS for employers.

-How will flexible furloughing work?
+How does flexible furloughing work?

 We want to take up the flexible furlough option.
 What do we need to do?